How to Win CCDC: Team Dynamics

 CCDC Teams have a lot going on.
 This post covers useful role definitions, and division of work between a team to ensure a smooth competition day.

-In the 2nd post of the How to Win CCDC Series, today is a high level overview of various roles on a CCDC Team, and I cover the basics of what each role should be doing in the competition.
-If you want to read the 1st post in the series, which was a general overview of the competition you can find that here.
+In this post of the How to Win CCDC series, I have a high level overview of various roles on a CCDC Team and cover the basics of what each role should be doing in the competition.

 Roles